-Firms can cancel the policy.
-As an independent contractor, you may not have any control over whether your agency keeps their E&O coverage.
+- Firms can cancel the policy.
+As an independent contractor, you may not have any control over whether your agency keeps its E&O coverage.
 If the firm runs into financial difficulty, they could cancel their E&O insurance without your knowledge or consent, and you would be left uninsured.

 The items listed below are typically excluded from E&O insurance claims:

 - Criminal, fraudulent, dishonest or otherwise malicious acts

 - Services rendered to businesses controlled or owned by the insured organization

 - Fiduciary duties to retirement plans covered under the Employee Retirement Income Security Act (ERISA)